European shares recover as sentiment improves

 Technical strategists, however, said it was too soon to call the end of the downward trend, with the latest move likely to prove just a temporary correction.

-Implied volatility on the Euro STOXX 50 .V2TX, a crude barometer of risk aversion, eased to 27.12 - its lowest in over a week but still up nearly 50 percent since mid-March.
+Implied volatility on the Euro STOXX 50, a crude barometer of risk aversion, eased to 27.12 - its lowest in over a week but still up nearly 50 percent since mid-March.

-Banks, which tend to be the most sensitive both to broad investor sentiment and directly to swings in sovereign debt concerns due to their exposure there, were among the biggest gainers, up 2.7 percent .SX7P.
+Banks, which tend to be the most sensitive both to broad investor sentiment and directly to swings in sovereign debt concerns due to their exposure there, were among the biggest gainers, up 2.7 percent.

 Investors were reassured by Spain raising its target amount, albeit paying high yields, at an auction of short-term Spanish debt, seen as a litmus test for a sale of long-term paper on Thursday as Madrid strives to shore up its finances and avoid an international bailout.